dmcyberkiller/autostego/README.md

-# autosteg
+# autostego
-autosteg is the automatic tool of steghide, very simple and easy to use.
+autosteg is the automatic bash scripting tool of steghide.
+It's very simple and easy to use.
+# Clone this and you see the Tutorial file.